ChrisMacNaughton/chrismacnaughton.github.com/_posts/2019-05-21-namespacing-zaza.md

 [zaza-openstack-tests]: https://github.com/openstack-charmers/zaza-openstack-tests.git

 Historically, [Zaza] has contained a fairly strong legacy showing it's roots in the OpenStack Charms team, as we developed a testing framework to fit our needs.
 As Zaza has matured, it has become possible for it to be much more broadly useful; however, the OpenStack legacy means that there are a lot of [OpenStack specific bits in the core library][OpenStack]!
-For some time now, it has been one of my goals to take advantage of features that Zaza has grown to split the test framework and the OpenStack Charms test implementations into separate libraries, and have recently done most of that work!
+For some time now, it has been one of our goals to take advantage of features that Zaza has grown to split the test framework and the OpenStack Charms test implementations into separate libraries, and we have recently done most of that work!

 [Zaza]: https://github.com/openstack-charmers/zaza.git
 [OpenStack]: https://github.com/openstack-charmers/zaza/tree/d4faa3e30ade9d8285aad8e132045417d85a5c9d/zaza/charm_tests